The son of a FIFA World Cup winner, Marcus Thuram is writing his own story in the Bundesliga and beyond with Borussia Mönchengladbach.

-Making his professional debut for Sochaux at the age of 17, it took Thuram just a few months to lift the first silverware of his career.
-He scored the second goal in a 2-0 final win over Lyon at the Stade de France as Sochaux lifted the 2015 Coupe Gamberdella – France’s national U19 cup competition.
+Making his professional debut for Sochaux at the age of 17, it took Thuram just a few months to claim the first silverware of his career.
+He scored the second goal in a 2-0 final win over Lyon at the Stade de France as Sochaux lifted the 2015 Coupe Gamberdella – France's national U19 cup competition.

 After two further years in the French second tier, Thuram joined Guingamp in 2017, scoring his maiden Ligue 1 goal – once again against Lyon – on just his second start in the league.
-While the 2017/18 season was about finding his feet in the top flight, 2018/19 saw the 21-year-old star despite Guingamp's struggles.
+While the 2017/18 season was about finding his feet in the top flight, 2018/19 saw him star despite Guingamp's struggles.
 They would finish bottom of the league but Thuram made a name for himself with nine goals, representing almost a third of his team’s total.

 Plays a bit like: Anthony Martial

 Thuram may be slightly taller than the Manchester United forward and possess a bulkier frame, but that makes him no less dangerous than his fellow Frenchman of Guadeloupean descent.
 Quick, direct and with the upper body strength to brush opponents out the way, the sight of Gladbach’s new man running at you is enough to make any defender reconsider their profession.
 With Lilian world class as both a centre-back and right-back, you can only assume Marcus honed his skills as a left-winger against his famous father in the back garden.